-- 10. Treasury activities in the current year have been undertaken in the context of the Treasury Strategy Statement 2021/22 approved by Audit Committee and Full Council in February 2021.
+- 10. Treasury activities in the current year have been undertaken in the context of the Treasury Strategy Statement 2022/23 approved by Audit Committee and Full Council in February 2022.
 In that document we anticipated that long term borrowing would be required in the next 12 months due to cashflow need. - 11.
-Our investments up to December 2021 have averaged £49.8m (with significant day to day variation as a result of cash flow).
-The average return on these investments was 0.07%.
-All investments were placed with institutions that satisfied the criteria for credit-worthiness set out in the Treasury Strategy Statement 2021/22.
+Our investments up to 5th January 2023 have averaged £22.5m.
+The average return on these investments since the start of the year was 1.15% (however the weighted average interest rate of investments held at 6th January 2023 was 3.02%).
+All investments were placed with institutions that satisfied the criteria for credit-worthiness set out in the Treasury Strategy Statement 2022/23.
 The performance of our investments is largely dependent on movements in short-term (up to one year) rates.
-The average 7-day LIBID1 rate for the year to date has been -0.08%.
-Cash balances have been lower than at the same time last year but still relatively high due to the on-going effect of Covid-related grants paid in advance by Central Government, some of which are due to be repaid in the near term.
-Our investment activity for 2021/22 (to date) is set out in more detail in Appendix 1.
-This includes investments carried forward from 2020/21. - 12.
+Our investment activity for 2022/23 (to date) is set out in more detail in Appendix 1. - 12.
 The returns outlined above have been achieved without compromising on the security of the Council's investments.
 We have maintained and continue to maintain an approved investment list that sets the highest rating standards.
 We have an account with the Government's Debt Management Office (DMO) which provides maximum security but relatively low returns.
-We use this account extensively due the fact that we have strict credit criteria in our Investment Strategy for non-government counterparties. - 13.
-The average value of long-term borrowings up to the end of December 2021 was £613.3 million.
-The average rate of interest on these borrowings was 3.62% and they were due to mature on dates ranging from the current year to 2061.
-To date no new loans have been taken out in 2021/22.
+We use this account extensively due the fact that we have strict credit criteria in our Investment Strategy for nongovernment counterparties. - 13.
+The average value of long-term borrowings up to the end of December 2022 was £587.3 million.
+The average rate of interest on these borrowings was 3.76% and they were due to mature on dates ranging from the current year to 2072.
+To date five new loans have been taken out in 2022/23.
+All of these loans were with PWLB; one for £15m at a rate of 3.87% with a duration of 50 years, one for £10m at a rate of 4.03% with a duration of 6 years and most recently 3 loans taken in January for £5m each at a rate of 4.13% with maturity dates in 2029.

-14. We are monitoring cash flows and interest rates closely and anticipate that, due to the Council's capital programme, planned use of reserves and loan maturities, further borrowing may be taken in the second half of 2021/22.
+14. We are monitoring cash flows and interest rates closely and anticipate that, due to the Council's capital programme, planned use of reserves and loan maturities, further borrowing is likely to be taken by the end of the 2022/23 financial year.

-Treasury activity 2021/22 - WMDAF
+Treasury activity 2022/23 - WMDAF

-15. The Council has taken 6 short term loans in the year to date to manage daily cash flow for the WMDAF.
-The average value of the borrowing has been £2.9m at an average rate of 0.04% for an average duration of 149 days.
-The latest estimate of interest payable by members of the WMDAF in 2021/22 is 5.4%.
+- 15. The Council has taken 4 short term loans in the year to date to manage daily cash flow for the WMDAF.
+The average value of the borrowing has been £2.6m at an average rate of 2.3% for an average duration of 151 days.
+The latest estimate of interest payable by members of the WMDAF in 2022/23 is 5.3%. - 16.
+The Council has made two short term investments in the year to manage daily cash flow for the WMDAF.
+The average value of the investments have been £2.5m at an average rate of 1.5% for an average duration of 18 days.

-Treasury Strategy Statement 2022/23
+Treasury Strategy Statement 2023/24